aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-microsoft-word-document-97-2003-document-doc-dot-format/drawing-object-features-supported-on-doc-import/_index.md

 |Resize To Fit Text |Yes | |- **TextBox.FitShapeToText**|
 |Text in Other Shapes |Yes | | |

-##### **OLE Objects**
+## **OLE Objects**
 OLE Objects represent embedded content in a Microsoft Word document, such as an embedded Excel or Powerpoint document.
 The OLE object is dynamic and can be edited or updated through Microsoft Word.
 This feature is fully supported and preserved during document conversion.

-OLE data can be accessed and modified through properties of the Shape class.
+OLE data can be accessed and modified through the properties of the Shape class.
 You can extract and save OLE data to stream or disk.

 Currently embedding new or updating existing OLE Objects is not supported in Aspose.Words.